 (g) A member will be eligible for payroll deduction by any employer for restoration or purchase under only one cost statement at any given time.
 If employed by more than one employer, a member may not simultaneously participate in more than one payroll deduction plan.
 No portion of qualifying service credit being purchased pursuant to this rule under a tax-deferred plan as provided in paragraph (D)(2)(k) of this rule shall be purchasable under provisions of rule 3307:1-3-02 or 3307:1-3-13 of the Administrative Code unless payroll deductions under this rule are first terminated.

 (h) Changes in the interest rate applicable under rule 3307:1-3-01 of the Administrative Code will result in the recalculation of a new payroll deduction schedule for the remaining balance of service credit as of the effective date of the change in interest rate.
 A member participating in payroll deduction will be sent a recalculation in the event of such a change and may then either reselect the amount to be deducted in order to maintain the original payment schedule or alter the period of time involved, up to a maximum of three years from the date the original payroll deduction plan began.
-In all cases the member must pay the minimum monthly payment as specified in paragraph (D)(2)(d) of this rule.
+In all cases the member must pay at least the minimum monthly payment as specified in paragraph (D)(2)(d) of this rule.

 (i) The retirement system will prepare a monthly listing of participating employees based upon the payroll deduction forms and designated changes thereto previously submitted by an employer.
-Such listing shall be sent to the employer monthly and shall set forth both the expected and minimum deduction for each participant.
+Such listing shall be sent to the employer monthly and shall set forth the expected deduction for each participant.
 The employer shall enter the amount actually deducted and return the listing and deducted amounts to the retirement system by the fifteenth of each month.

 (i) If the actual deduction is less than the minimum deduction, the payroll deduction plan will be terminated.
 Purchase of additional service credit by payroll deduction will require a new application.
 Should the payroll deduction plan not resume with an employer or the payment for the service credit not be completed with the retirement system by the earlier of the end of the month following the ninetieth day from the last payment made by payroll deduction or June thirtieth, then all funds will be returned as specified in paragraph (D)(2)(m) of this rule.